aeszyman/ARTH312/syllabus.md

 #### October 14: Fall Break
 #### October 16: "Gothic"
 * Michael Camille, "New Ways of Seeing Gothic Art," in _Gothic Art: Glorious Visions_ (Abrams, 1996): 8-25.
-* Assignment 6: Reading Response ("New Ways of Seeing Gothic Art")
+* Assignment 6: Analytical Synopsis of "New Ways of Seeing Gothic Art"
 ###### Week 9
 #### October 21: Gothic Cathedrals
 * "On the Question of the Participation of the Common People in the Building of Gothic Churches."
 In: Teresa Grace Frisch, _Gothic Art 1140-c.
 1450: Sources and Documents_ (University of Toronto Press, 1987), 23-30.
-* Assignment 7: Primary Source Analysis ("On the Question of the Participation of the Common People in the Building of Gothic Churches")
+* Assignment 7: Analytical Synopsis of "On the Question of the Participation of the Common People in the Building of Gothic Churches"
 #### October 23: Kingship and Warfare
 * Meredith Cohen, _The Sainte-Chapelle and the Construction of Sacral Monarchy: Royal Architecture in Thirteenth-Century Paris_ (Cambridge University Press, 2015).
 ###### Week 10